dansanderson/mega65-welcome-guide/video-display-compatibility.md

 ## Video capture cards

 One advantage to having two simultaneous video outputs is you can send one to a monitor and another to a device such as a video capture card.
 I used VGA to the Dell and HDMI to an [Elgato Camlink](https://www.elgato.com/en/cam-link-4k) to take the screenshots in this Guide.
+(You can also take screenshots with the M65Connect app and the JTAG connection.
+See {ref}`using-jtag:using the jtag connector`.)

-I was not able to capture screenshots of the C64 core this way.
-This is likely because the C64 core currently only supports PAL displays.
+I was not able to capture screenshots of the C64 core with the Camlink.
+The C64 core only knows how to simulate a PAL machine, and the Camlink apparently doesn't like whatever video signal it produces.

 ---